 Tangie Conditioner Bars also give you versatility.
 Unlike its bottled predecessor, a zero waste conditioner bar can be used in several ways.
-Use as an In-Shower Rinse, In-Shower Soft Bar or Leave-In Conditioner.
+Use as an In-Shower Bar, In-Shower Spray or Leave-In Conditioner.

 HOW TO SOFTEN THE BAR.